Jammy2211/PyAutoLens/docs/overview/overview_9_clusters.rst

 A cluster scale strong lens model is typically composed of the following:

- - One or more brightest cluster galaxy_list (BCG), which are sufficiently large that we model them individually.
+ - One or more brightest cluster galaxies (BCG), which are sufficiently large that we model them individually.

  - One or more cluster-scale dark matter halos, which are again modeled individually.

- - Tens or hundreds of galaxy cluster member galaxy_list.
+ - Tens or hundreds of galaxy cluster member galaxies.
 The low individual masses of these objects means we cannot model them individually are constrain their mass, but their collectively large enough mass to need modeling.
 These are modeled using a scaling relation which assumes that light traces mass, where the luminosity of each individual galaxy is used to set up this scaling relation.

- - Tens or hundreds of source galaxy_list, each with multiple sets of images that constrain the lens model.
+ - Tens or hundreds of source galaxies, each with multiple sets of images that constrain the lens model.
 These are modeled as a point-source, although **PyAutoLens** includes tools for modeling the imaging data of sources once a good lens model is inferred.
 The source redshifts are also used to account for multi-plane ray-tracing.